 Data Retention and Access Limits

 The NIAMS will retain data collected using the following technologies long enough to achieve the specified objective for which they were collected.
-The data generated from these activities falls under the National Archives and Records Administration (NARA) General Records Schedule (GRS) 20-item IC "Electronic Records," and will be handled per the requirements of that schedule (PDF, 131 KB).
+The data generated from these activities falls under the National Archives and Records Administration (NARA) General Records Schedule (GRS) 5.2 "Transitory and Intermediary Records," and will be handled per the requirements of that schedule.